bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.9.0
+* Changed: Improve support for Brands which offer nationwide delivery #88
+* Changed: Add action to display the store sales banner on the home page #85
+* Added: Add template part for Nationwide delivery, where the delivery price is the same for each post code band #88
+* Changed: Cater for potential to display up to 8 brands in a row #86
+* Changed: Reduce size of brand links - allow 6 per row #86
+* Changed: Add logic to display the sales banner image on the home page #85
+* Changed: Change slider values for pauseOnFocus and pausOnHover to true #85
+* Changed: Shop page: display 2 columns on narrow mobile devices #84
+* Changed: Remove the negative bottom settings for .slick-dots #85
+* Tested: With WordPress 6.8-RC3
+* Tested: With PHP 8.3
+* Tested: With WooCommerce 9.7.0

 # 1.8.7
 * Changed: Update version on woocommerce/myaccount/form-login.php #82
 * Tested: With WordPress 6.7-RC3